peter-gergely-horvath/relayJDBC/README.md

 ##### Special log configuration requirement for BASE64PIPE

 IMPORTANT NOTICE: Transport `BASE64PIPE` works by piping protocol message data through the standard input/output.
-If `BASE64PIPE` is used, console logging have to be disabled (e.g. redirect all logs to a file)
+If `BASE64PIPE` is used, console logging has to be disabled (e.g. redirect all logs to a file)

 ##### Single connection configuration per file